Feel-ix-343/markdown-oxide/README.md

 1. Test it out!
 Go to definitions, get references, and more!

+NOTE: To get references on files, you must place your cursor/pointer on the first character of the first line of the file, and then get references.
+(In VSCode, you can also use the references code lens)

 ## Features

 - [ ] Go to definition (or definitions) from ...